zaiisao/Documentation/en/Interactive Broadcast/client_recording_windows.md

 Agora's Native SDK supports audio recording at the client.
 You can record the audio of all users in a channel and generate one recording file with the following format:

-- wav: Large file (lossless compression)
+- WAV: Large file (lossless compression)
-- aac: Smaller file (lossy compression)
+- AAC: Smaller file (lossy compression)

 ## Implementation